Christoper-Harvey/EECS-581-project-1/README.md

 - **`playRandomMissSound()`**:
   Randomly selects and plays one of the miss sound effects.

-- **`placeShip()`**:
-  Adds the ship objects to the player class to update the scoreboard and endGame checks.

-- **`canPlaceShip()`**:
-  Checks if ship is valid.

-- shipConfirm, start-game-button, pass-screen, next-player-place-ship, start-game: all control the buttons of the game.
-These control game flow and player turns.

-- There are event listeners for each board and the various buttons which controlls how the boards are targeted and trigger the functions that control the logic of the game.

 ### `board.js`
 - **`createBoard()`**:
   Creates the game board by dynamically generating the cells for the grid.